 I’d personally recommend you stay outside of Ninh Binh and stay in one of the nearby picturesque towns like Trang An or Tam Coc.
-When we visited we stayed at La Belle Vie Homestay in Tam Coc which was fantastic.
+When we visited we stayed at La Belle Vie Homestay in Tam Coc which was fantastic Ninh Binh homestay.
 Easy walk to tourist attractions and shops.

-There are great places to visit around Ninh Binh with the most famous being the water ways of Trang An or Tam Coc.
+Things to do in Ninh Binh include the famous water ways of Trang An or Tam Coc.
 These areas are also often referred to as the Inland Halong Bay due to the spectacular limestone cliffs coming out of the land surrounded by beautiful waterways.

 We visited Trang An and the journey there was just as awesome as the actual destination.
 We hired a motorbike to get there and drove through the local rural villages, rice paddies and gorgeous limestone cliffs absolutely gorgeous!

-Other activities in the area of Ninh Binh include:
+Other things to do in Ninh Binh include: